SamElliott4/LOST/README.txt

 Home directory for the LOST database

-Files:
-install_daemons.sh:
-	clones/downloads the needed files to install postgres and apache, then installs both
+Contents:
 	preflight.sh:
-	calls sql/import_data.sh, which initializes a database for lost, and imports legacy data migrates files to wsgi folder (NOT YET FUNCTIONAL)
+		calls create_tables.sql on an existing database passed in as the first argument migrates files to wsgi folder
+		-usage ./preflight.sh <dbname>